chikorita157/holo-xenforo/README.md

 ## Quick setup for development on an XenForo forums

-1. Update config file with your desired useragent, URL to your XenForo forums, and the API key generated from the Admin control panel.See the [XenForo Documentation](https://xenforo.com/docs/dev/rest-api/) on how to enable the API and generate an API key
+1. Update config file with your desired useragent, URL to your XenForo forums, and the API key generated from the Admin control panel.See the [XenForo Documentation](https://xenforo.com/docs/dev/rest-api/) on how to enable the API and generate an API key.
+For WordPress, add the URL to your WordPress site, the username, and App Password
 ```
 [connection]
 useragent = useragent_to_use

 [xenforo]
-forum=(
+forum=
 xenforo_url=
 xenforo_api_key=

+[wordpress]
+wordpress_url =
+wordpress_username =
+wordpress_app_password =
 ```

 2. Set up the database by running `python src/holo.py -m setup`